RyHensel/dead-reckoning/README.md

 # Dead Reckoning

-**Backup and index-integrity monitor for ArcGIS Pro projects.**
+**Backup and index-integrity analyzer for ArcGIS Pro projects.**

-Detects the silent `Index.json` corruption that makes every map in an `.aprx` fail to open, keeps dated snapshots tagged with each project's health at the time of backup, and repairs broken projects without touching the original file.
+This tool detects `Index.json` corruption that can make every map and table in an `.aprx` fail to open, keeps dated snapshots tagged with each project's health at the time of backup, and repairs broken projects without touching the original file.

-Named for the navigational method of recovering your position from the last known good fix, which is what this does for an `.aprx`.

-Single file.
 No third-party packages.
 Python 3.9+.
-Windows. `arcpy` is optional and only needed for `.mapx` export.
+Windows. `arcpy` is optional and only needed for the `.mapx` export option.

 ---

-## Does this apply to me?
+## How to know if this will help you

-If you have hit any of the following, yes:
+If you have experienced the following:

 - Maps are listed in the Catalog pane but **none of them will open**
 - No error dialog, no crash, no exception — the project just doesn't work